Reopening of ‘Aladdin’ on Broadway halted by COVID-19 cases | WTOP

-NEW YORK (AP) — The hit Broadway show “Aladdin” was canceled Wednesday night when breakthrough COVID-19 cases were reported within the musical’s company, a day after the show reopened, a worrying sign for Broadway.
+NEW YORK (AP) — The hit Broadway show “Aladdin” was canceled Wednesday night when breakthrough COVID-19 cases were reported within the musical’s company, a day after the show reopened following some 18 months of being shuttered due to the pandemic.
+It was a worrying sign for Broadway’s recovery.

 The pandemic forced Broadway theaters to abruptly close on March 12, 2020, knocking out all shows and scrambling the spring season.
 Several have restarted, including the so-called big three of “Wicked,” “Hamilton” and “The Lion King.”